South Freeport – Harraseeket River

 Of course, no visit to Freeport would be complete without a saunter through LL Bean’s flagship store, where you can see trout swimming in a pond under a waterfall and giant moose decorating the walls.
 Bean regularly offers outdoor summer concerts with some A-list musical guests.

 The new Meetinghouse Arts center, housed in the old Congregational Church at 40 Main Street, is home to a lovely local art gallery and performance venue.
-This summer they’ll mount an exhibit called Our Working Waterfront.
+This summer they’ll mount exhibits called Seacoast Maine and Color and Light.

 OUR REVIEWS